How to help someone with an eating disorder

 Talking is important.
 We understand that you may be worried about saying the wrong thing, but this doesn’t equate to the danger of saying nothing at all.
 Here are some tips to help you when you bring up the topic:

-- Ask about their thoughts and feelings - you may want to ask “how have you been feeling lately?” or “I’ve noticed you seem a bit down, is there anything on your mind?”
+• Ask about their thoughts and feelings - you may want to ask “how have you been feeling lately?” or “I’ve noticed you seem a bit down, is there anything on your mind?”
 Give them the time and space to think and answer.
-While it may be tempting to jump in and fill a silence or offer advice, just give them a sympathetic ear and let them know you are here to support them.
+While it may be tempting to jump in and fill a silence or offer advice, just give them a sympathetic ear and let them know you're here to support them.
 You may even want to ask how you can help and at this point, it’s also fine to gently suggest the idea of getting support from a professional

 Continue to live - and eat - as you would